-We encourage the U.S. Dept. of Agriculture (USDA) to make efforts to return milk protein casein plants to foster domestic use in the United States.
+We encourage the U.S. Dept. of Agriculture (USDA) to make efforts to return milk protein casein plants to foster domestic use in the United States. Ε. PEANUTS We support a more accurate price discovery in the marketplace for peanuts.

-E. PEANUTS

-We support a more accurate price discovery in the marketplace for peanuts.

 We support an annual target price cost of production adjustment for peanuts.
 We believe storage and handling fees for peanuts in the government loan program should be paid by the U.S. Dept. of Agriculture (USDA).

-F. OTHERS

-We urge and encourage all farmers to explore producing alternate cash crops where soil, water and climate permits, and urge research and extension services at land grant universities to supply valuable help in these areas.
+F. OTHERS We urge and encourage all farmers to explore producing alternate cash crops where soil, water and climate permits, and urge research and extension services at land grant universities to supply valuable help in these areas.
 We support a ban on castor bean production in the State of Oklahoma.

-We oppose the growing, harvesting and processing of any crop which produces ricin, a toxic substance which can be lethal to humans and animals, can be market disrupting and considered a prime tool for use by terrorists to harm U.S. citizens.
+We oppose the growing, harvesting and processing of any crop which produces ricin, a toxic substance which can be lethal to humans and animals, can be market disrupting and considered a prime tool for use by terrorists to harm U.S. citizens. that are put in place without prior written agreement requirements.

-Due to expanding canola production in Oklahoma, we support the creation of actuarial rates that are put in place without prior written agreement requirements.
+Due to expanding canola production in Oklahoma, we support the creation of actuarial rates